awesomedotnetcore/LambdaSharpTool/Docs/Module-Import.md

 <dt><code>Description</code></dt>
 <dd>
 The <code>Description</code> attribute specifies the import parameter description.
-The description is shown in the AWS Console when creating or updating the CloudFormation stack.
+The description is shown as part of the module's exported values when the <code>Scope</code> includes <code>public</code>.

 <i>Required</i>: No